NREL/reV/examples/aws_pcluster/README.rst

 #.
 Get started with the `AWS HPC Overview <https://www.hpcworkshops.com/01-hpc-overview.html>`_.
 #.
 Set up a `Cloud9 IDE <https://www.hpcworkshops.com/02-aws-getting-started.html>`_.
 #.
-Configure an HSDS Kubernetes service for fully parallel data retrievals from the NSRDB and WTK (see HSDS Kubernetes instructions below).
-If you just want to run a test case you can skip this step and just use a highly limited NREL developer API endpoint or a local HSDS server (`more details here <https://github.com/NREL/reV/tree/main/examples/running_with_hsds>`_).
-#.
 Set up an `AWS Parallel Cluster <https://www.hpcworkshops.com/03-hpc-aws-parallelcluster-workshop.html>`_.

     #.
 Use the `rev-pcluster-config.ini <https://github.com/NREL/reV/blob/gb/aws/examples/aws_pcluster/rev-pcluster-config.ini>`_ file as an example.